 What are cookies?

 A cookie is a very small text file containing a piece of information that’s placed on an internet user’s computer.
 It’s generated by a web page server and can be used by that server whenever the user visits the site.
 You could think of it as a sort of identification card, which tells a web site that a user’s returned.
-Ampersand Consulting Limited uses them to help us see how visitors use our website, to help make the experience as easy as possible.
+The Develop Group uses them to help us see how visitors use our website, to help make the experience as easy as possible.

 Cookies can’t harm your computer, and we don’t store any personally identifiable information about you on any of our cookies.